Lenddo/python-lenddo/README.md

 application, make multiple `PartnerToken` calls, each time saving the returned `profile_id`.

-Once there are no more tokens to associate to a given application, use the `CommitPartnerJob` call to have Lenddo compute a score for your user.

-Applications are identified by a `client_id` which must be supplied as parameter to both calls.
-In addition, the `partner_script_id` parameter specifies how Lenddo informs you of the results.
-You may only commit one job per `client_id`/`partner_script_id` pair.

-### The PartnerToken API call
 `PartnerToken` takes the following arguments, all required unless stated otherwise:

 - **client_id** - a string that identifies the application to associate with an OAuth token